 Evergreen, Perennials, Semi-evergreen

-Closely related to Epimedium and likewise used as ground covers in shady spots.
+Closely related to Epimedium and likewise used as groundcovers in shady spots.
 Wiry leafstalks grow directly from creeping underground stems; leaves have numerous broad leaflets that resemble small ivy (Hedera) leaves.
 Thread-like flower stalks rise above foliage in late spring or early summer, bearing drooping clusters of small blossoms.
 Petals and sepals are sharply reflexed, giving flowers a windswept look.
-Plants spread slowly from ever-enlarging mat of roots, forming sizable patches in time.
+Plants spread slowly from an ever-enlarging mat of roots, forming sizable patches in time.
 Set plants about 1 1/2 ft. apart.
 Need cool, moist, acid conditions.Vancouveria planipetala